 Building OpenAL Soft needs CMake version 3.0 or newer (older versions may possibly work as well, but are untested).
 Autotools is not supported.
 It should build on most compilers.

 The latest release is 1.18.0, and is available in source form.
 Please try it out and let me know how it works. :-)

 Win32 and Win64 binaries are also provided

-Note that you need to install Git to download it.
+Note that you will need to install Git to download it.

 To install OpenAL Soft, first extract it.
-It will automatically extract itself into the openal-soft-1.16/ directory.
+It will automatically extract itself into the openal-soft-1.18.0/ directory.
 Using your favorite shell, go into the build/ directory, and run: